EXPLORING THE POLYGONAL WORLD ONE BLOCK AT A TIME

 IF THE WALLS COULD TALK WHAT STORIES WOULD THEY TELL?

 The widespread nature of polygonal walls inspires a serious reevaluation of their origins.
 The walls themselves are steeped in ancient myth and legend and often lie at the foundations of religious or politically important structures.
-What inspired such difficult stonework to be completed, in many cases by small scale groups of people in isolated areas?
-Are we expected to believe that such similar craftmanship was developed independently?
+What inspired such difficult stonework to be completed, in many cases as the theory goes by small scale groups of people in isolated areas?
+Are we expected to believe that such similar craftmanship was developed independently in far-flung corners of the world?

 Peru and Easter Island Theory